GeorgeChenZJ/deepcount/README.md

 ```
 python train.py
 ```
-- The code is written to be plain but not optimally efficient
+- Note that the code is written to be plain but not optimally efficient.